-Any policy field or research methods courses still needed.
+Any policy field or research methods courses needed.

 Students normally begin their dissertation in year 3 or year 4, depending on their prior preparation and the timing of their comprehensive and field examinations.

-The Department defines a field or ‘issue area’ as a recognized area of public policy decision-making and research with a coherent body of scholarly literature.
+UNC Public Policy defines a field or ‘issue area’ as a recognized area of public policy decision-making and research with a coherent body of scholarly literature.
 A student who identifies and declares such a field would be prepared to be hired to teach both an undergraduate introductory survey course and an advanced graduate seminar in the subject area, as well as be prepared to design a publishable quality research study in the area.
-Broadly defined issue areas represent major policy themes in which schools of public policy, departments of public policy, and leading research organizations in public policy (e.g. Urban Institute, The Brookings Institute, or RAND Corporation) routinely employ faculty and policy analysts.
+Broadly defined issue areas represent major policy themes in which schools of public policy and public affairs, departments of public policy, and leading research organizations in public policy (e.g., Urban Institute, The Brookings Institute, or RAND Corporation) routinely employ faculty and policy analysts.
 These include but are not limited to:

 Objective of the Field Assessment Process

 The field assessment in public policy is intended to ensure that students have in-depth knowledge of theory, research methods, and current policy topics in their stated issue area.

 - Theory: The student’s field should include at least one primary theoretical lens, such as political and institutional or economic theory or others, or a combination or comparison of them

 - Research Methods: Demonstrate mastery of an appropriate set of research methods for identifying and examining researchable questions, and for reading the literature in the broader field (not just the dissertation topic area).